Skip to Content

 Rhegmatogenous retinal detachment is the most

 common type of detachment.
-It is caused by tears or holes in the retina called
+It is caused by holes or breaks in the retina called

-retinal breaks.
-A retinal break allows fluid from the middle of the eye to pass
+retinal tears.
+A retinal tear allows fluid from the middle of the eye to pass

 through the tear and settle under the retina.
 As the fluid builds up under the

 retina, it pushes the retina away from the layer beneath it.

 The most frequent cause of retinal tears is posterior vitreous

 detachment (PVD).
 PVD is a normal part of aging, in which the